kpacifici/data-fusion-cos/README.md

 ## Folder structure and file contents

 1. **Data** - contains data files needed to fit models in winBUGS
-   * *BBA_cleaned.csv* = Breeding Bird Atlas data from Pennsylvania, USA for black-and-white warblers.
+   * *BBA_cleaned.csv* = Breeding Bird Atlas data from Pennsylvania, USA for black-and-white warblers (*Mniotilta varia*).
 This serves as the primary data source.
-   * *eBird_grid.csv* = eBird data for black-and-white warblers (*Mniotilta varia*) in Pennsylvania, USA summarized within misaligned grid cells.
+   * *eBird_grid.csv* = eBird data for black-and-white warblers in Pennsylvania, USA summarized within misaligned grid cells.
    * *GridCovariates_CoS.csv* = Grid information containing coordinates for each grid size as well as average forest cover for each grid cell (covariate information).
 This file should be used with the **Change of Support** models.
    * *GridCovariates_No_CoS.csv* = Grid information containing coordinates for each grid size as well as average forest cover for each grid cell (covariate information).
 This file should be used with **No Change of Support** models.
    * *grid1.wbnb.Rdata* = Spatial neighborhood information for the finest grid.